-Today’s cookie is one I thought up on my morning walk.
-My mom was coming for a visit, and I wanted to treat her to something special, yet a little more nutritious since she’s been working so hard at her diet.
+Double Chocolate Coconut Cookies are made with a recipe I thought up on my morning walk.
+My mom was coming for a visit, and I wanted to treat her to something special, yet a little more wholesome since she’s watching her diet.

 For a while I worried about being a diet wrecker, and at one point I stopped making my mom treats.
 She was disappointed.
 But when I told her why, she assured me she budgets her calories and expects something delicious when she visits.
 That’s smart dieting and one reason she’s been so successful, and I have to say I’m very proud of her efforts.

 So this recipe isn’t lacking in flavor, texture or calories, but it’s not appallingly junky and it calls for a few ingredients with benefits.

 — Ultragrain Flour has a little more fiber than all-purpose, as does white whole wheat